ASRG/openXSAM/README.md

 # openXSAM
- framework and data model to exchange risk-related information between entities inside and outside of organizations in the automotive industry in a clear, well-defined, unambiguous and machine-readable format.
+A framework and data model to exchange risk-related information between entities inside and outside of organizations in the automotive industry in a clear, well-defined, unambiguous and machine-readable format.